 For many diseases, the benefits of taking steroids usually outweigh the side-effects.
 However, side-effects can sometimes be troublesome.
 You should read the information leaflet that comes with your medicine packet for a full list of possible side-effects.
 The main possible side-effects include the following:

-- Osteoporosis (thinning of the bones).
+- 'Thinning' of the bones (osteoporosis).
 However, there are some medicines that can help to protect against this if the risk is high.
 For example, you can take a medicine called a bisphosphonate to help prevent bone loss.

 - Weight gain.
 You may also develop a puffiness around the face.